IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 See CCPR General Comment No. 28 for reporting requirements

 #### Right to information
-Men's, and men's advocates', ability to hold their government accountable is directly related to their knowledge of men's rights issues and the government response.
+Men's, and men's advocates', ability to hold their government accountable is directly related to their knowledge of men's rights issues and the government's response.
 Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.[^120] [^121] States have an obligation to ensure men and men's advocates have access to relevant information and "are able to effectively promote and claim" their rights[^122] Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.[^123]

 > To give effect to the right of access to information, States parties should **proactively put in the public domain Government information of public interest**.[^124]